Can You Reuse Oil After Frying Chicken?

 After cooling the oil for a few minutes (but not entirely), You will need to run your oil through a fine mesh filter.
 The finer, the more effective.

-The process involves removing any remaining food particles, particularly small batter bits that have escaped from the oven during the cooking process.
+The process involves removing any remaining food particles, particularly small batter bits that have escaped during the cooking process.

-It is recommended to keep some aluminum cans around with a larger size for straining and some for disposal.
+It is recommended to keep a few around in different sizes for straining and disposal.

-After the oil that you strained is cool, you can move on to the next process, which is to transfer the oil to a storage container.
-We suggest using a sturdy plastic container with a snug-fitting lid (more information to come).
+After the oil is cool, transfer the oil to a storage container.
+We suggest using a sturdy plastic container with a snug-fitting lid.

 If you’ve taken all the correct steps to cleanse and store your old oil, you should be able to use it at least an additional three or four times in the event that you cook items that are battered or coated.